botpress/botpress/README.md

 For example, there's a `botpress-messenger` module that will make your bot connect to Facebook Messenger and easily send/receive messages.

-You can install modules directly in the web interface, or using the [`botpress install`](/docs/cli-reference.md#install--i) command:
+You can install modules directly in the web interface, or by using the [`botpress install`](/docs/cli-reference.md#install--i) command:

 ```
 botpress install messenger